0x80/mono-ts/README.md

 transpiled JS file is what is getting imported.

-Because a bundler, by nature, will bundle code into one or more isolated files, they themselves do not use relative imports and only contain imports from `node_modules`, which do not require a file extension.
+Because a bundler, by nature, will bundle code into one or more isolated files, those files do not use relative imports and only contain imports from `node_modules`, which do not require a file extension.
 For this reason, a bundled js file that uses import and export keywords is an ES module.